TOQIR-AHMAD/TOQIR-AHMAD/README.md

 Frontend Developer
 ------------------

 Aspiring Frontend Developer eager to bring creative visions to life.
-Proficient in HTML, CSS, and JavaScript, React with a commitment to learning and crafting engaging user experiences.
+Proficient in HTML, CSS, JavaScript, React, PHP, SQL, and MySQL with a commitment to learning and crafting engaging user experiences.

 * 🌍  I'm based in Lahore
 * 🖥️  See my portfolio at [Portfolio](http://toqir-ahmad.github.io/PortFolio/)